dmail-old/jsenv/readme.md

 ## Execution context

-The JavaScript is executed in a specific context, for example a file containing
+JavaScript sources are executed in a specific context, for example the following

 ```javascript
 var a = include('a');
 return 'hello ' + a;
 ```